NBA Rumors: Pacers Could Swap Myles Turner For Grizzlies’ Mike Conley, ‘Bleacher Report’ Suggests

 Despite losing Victor Oladipo to a season-ending injury, the Indiana Pacers still managed to finish the 2018-19 NBA season as the No. 5 seed in the Eastern Conference.
 However, the Pacers suffered an early playoff exit after being swept by the Boston Celtics in the first round.
-Even if they have a healthy Oladipo, it remains a big question mark if the Pacers’ roster, as currently constructed, have what it takes to fully dominate the Eastern Conference and win an NBA championship title.
+Even if they have a healthy Oladipo, it remains a big question mark if the Pacers’ roster, as currently constructed, has what it takes to dominate the Eastern Conference and win an NBA championship.

-If they are serious about making a huge noise in the 2019-20 NBA season, the Pacers should find ways to surround Victor Oladipo with quality players next summer.
+If they are serious about making noise in the 2019-20 NBA season, the Pacers should find ways to surround Victor Oladipo with quality players next summer.
 Zach Buckley of Bleacher Report recently created a list of superstars that teams could target in the 2019 NBA offseason.
 For the Pacers, Buckley suggested that they could go after Mike Conley of the Memphis Grizzlies.

-In the proposed trade deal by Bleacher Report, the Pacers will be sending a trade package centered on Myles Turner to the Grizzlies in exchange for Mike Conley.
-The deal will not only be beneficial for the Pacers but also for the Grizzlies, especially if they are planning to undergo a full-scale rebuild next summer.
+In the proposed trade deal by Bleacher Report, the Pacers would send a trade package centered on Myles Turner to the Grizzlies in exchange for Mike Conley.
+The deal would not only be beneficial for the Pacers, but also for the Grizzlies, especially if they are planning to undergo a full-scale rebuild next summer.

 “Turner is a defensive star and, as of this past season, a 38.8 percent three-point shooter.
 Pairing him with 19-year-old Jaren Jackson Jr. would give the Grizzlies a couple of under-25 unicorns to form their next foundation.
-And it’s possible Turner would bring something else to Beale Street in this exchange—maybe draft considerations or a prospect.”
+And it’s possible Turner would bring something else to Beale Street in this exchange — maybe draft considerations or a prospect.”

 The value of Mike Conley: Over the coming weeks GBB Site Manager @JoeMullinax will explore possible Mike Conley deals.
 In Part I, he breaks down two potential trade partners – the Philadelphia 76ers and Indiana Pacers. https://t.co/3jM5O1mJuR pic.twitter.com/e55ttxatQg